 In this easy bath bomb recipe, I use a chai tea leaves blend because tea leaves can also help to gently exfoliate dead skin.
 By adding them to your homemade bath bombs, you’ll get a nice gentle exfoliation while you relax and soak in the tub.

 When it comes to bath bomb ingredients, I don’t usually use polysorbate 80 in my recipes.
-I’ve had a lot of people email me asking for a recipe that won’t cause the colorant to stick to the side of the tub though.
-So, I’m sharing a new recipe with you today that I hope you’ll enjoy.
+I’ve had a lot of people ask for a recipe that won’t cause the colorant to stick to the side of the tub though, and you need polysorbate 80 for that.
 You can add polysorbate 80 to other DIY bath bomb recipes where you want the same effect.

 If you’ve been wondering, adding polysorbate 80 to your homemade beauty projects is also how to make bath bombs without citric acid.
-While citric acid has skin benefits, some people are sensitive to it.
-So using polysorbate 80 instead of citric acid for bath bombs in this recipe is an easy way to get more fizz in your tub too.
+While citric acid has its own benefits, some people are sensitive to it.
+So substituting polysorbate 80 for citric acid in bath bombs is an easy way to get more fizz in your tub too.

 Exfoliating Vanilla Chai Tea Bath Bombs